RCP AuditionsGeneral information:

 IF YOU WISH, you may also email it to us ahead of time, but DO NOT RELY on the email copy, bring a printed copy to auditions as well.
 We ENCOURAGE email applications.
 Please feel free to include along with the email application a scanned copy of your theater resume or CV and a head shot photo.

-EMAIL INSTRUCTIONS: Subject line: please put in the subject line of the email you are sending us your last name, first name and the production you are auditioning for (example: "Marina 2014 auditions Smith John")
+EMAIL INSTRUCTIONS: Subject line: please put in the subject line of the email you are sending us production you are auditioning followed by the word "auditions", and then your last name, first name and the for (example: "LEAR 2014 auditions Smith John")

 Send ONE COPY of your email application to firstname.lastname@example.org

 1) Your name, as you want it in the program, LAST NAME FIRST: